-- 131. Institutions will, as is currently the case, be expected to gather, collate, analyse, and reflect on their own data and evidence in all aspects of internal review.
+- 132. Institutions will, as is currently the case, be expected to gather, collate, analyse, and reflect on their own data and evidence in all aspects of internal review.
 It is expected that institutions have well developed internal processes for monitoring and review that inform quality assurance and enhancement at operational level and feed into strategic enhancements too.
-These activities should take into account staff, student and external stakeholder evidence; e.g., External Verifier and External Examiner reports and employer/ industry feedback, which are used to develop and enhance delivery, the student experience and outcomes. - 132.
+These activities should take into account staff, student and external stakeholder evidence; e.g., External Verifier and External Examiner reports and employer/ industry feedback, which are used to develop and enhance delivery, the student experience and outcomes. - 133.
 Building on internal arrangements for quality assurance and enhancement, institutions will be expected to use the outputs of these processes to inform the development and completion of the annual Self-Evaluation and Action Plan (SEAP).
 This document should be a reflection on themes arising from internal processes and any external scrutiny, which inform the strategic direction of the institution.
 The specific data and evidence that an institution chooses to draw on in developing and writing its SEAP will vary depending on the key messages that the institution wishes to draw out and demonstrate.
 Regardless of what is presented within the SEAP, which may be a sub-set of the total data and evidence considered in its internal evaluation and enhancement work, the institution will want to keep a copy of its full data and evidence set as this will form part of the Advanced Information Set required by QAA in advance of TQER.

-- their own data in the first instance when compiling the SEAP.
+- 134. The timing of the submission of the SEAP is likely to necessitate that institutions use their own data in the first instance when compiling the SEAP.
 However, the data should ultimately broadly match the officially published data.
-Within SFC, the SEAP will be an important source of qualitative evidence to support the assurance of high-quality provision and will be used to evaluate how effectively the institution is reflecting on their own data and evidence to inform strategic enhancements. - of the Scottish Public Services Ombudsman (SPSO) Act (2002) and The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012.
+Within SFC, the SEAP will be an important source of qualitative evidence to support the assurance of high-quality provision and will be used to evaluate how effectively the institution is reflecting on their own data and evidence to inform strategic enhancements. - 135.
+Institutions will also be expected to meet their statutory obligations, including in terms of the Scottish Public Services Ombudsman (SPSO) Act (2002) and The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012.
 Institutions must comply with the requirement for the publication of reports and themes arising and associated learning from these reports should be considered as part of the annual compilation of the SEAP.
 These considerations within the SEAP will help institutions to provide assurance to the SFC over their delivery of the Student interests, access and success' and 'Equality, diversity and inclusion' outcomes of the Outcomes Framework.